IdeaFlowCo/EventNavigator/README.md

 ## How it Works

-1.  **Provide Your Data:** Either paste a Google Sheet URL (ensure it's publicly accessible or you have permission) or upload a CSV/Excel file.
+1.  **Provide Event Data:** Either paste a Google Sheet URL (ensure it's publicly accessible or you have permission) containing event listings or upload a CSV/Excel file.
-2.  **Ask a Question:** Type your question about the data in the input box (e.g., "show me all employees hired after 2020", "what are the total sales for Q3?").
+2.  **Ask a Question:** Type your question about the events in the input box (e.g., "show me all sound camps near 9:00 & Esplanade", "what events are happening on Tuesday night?", "find workshops related to sustainability").
 3.  **Get Results:** Click "Go".
-The application will process your sheet data and your question, displaying the relevant results in a table below.
+BRC Navigator will process the event data and your question, displaying the relevant results in a table below.

 ## Contributing